8 Captivating Presidents Day Read Aloud Books

 Reading Comprehension Passages with Questions: An Easy to Use FREEBIE You’ll Love

 There are so many different tools and resources to use in your reading small groups that help your students with their reading skills.
-One of my favorite tools is using reading comprehension passages to help my students work on their comprehension skills.
-Let’s chat about reading comprehension passages with questions and how to use them […]
+One of my favorite tools is using reading comprehension passages with questions to help my students work on their comprehension skills.
+Letโs chat about reading comprehension passages with questions and how to […]

 The Ultimate Guide to Teaching Open and Closed Syllables: A How To

+An easy to follow guide for teaching open and closed syllables.
 Recently, my friend’s daughter was reading on the couch as she was prepping dinner in the kitchen.
-She came and asked, “Mommy, what does the word “cat er” mean?”
-I didn’t understand what she was asking so I asked her to repeat the word.
-She said, “cat er”.
-“In my book it says, “My mom […]
+She came and asked, โMommy, what does the word โcat erโ mean?โ I didnโt understand what she was asking so I asked her to repeat the word. […]

 4 Teacher Loved Science of Reading Small Group Materials

+See my 4 must-have science of reading small group materials in the post below.
 Do you have favorite tools for baking?
 Or maybe favorite tools for a sport?
 I love to bake and have some that definitely make baking a lot easier.
 I love using my KitchenAid mixer when baking.
-It is so nice to not have to mix by hand or hold an electric mixer.
-I also love […]
+It is so nice to […]

-7 Alphabet Activities for Kindergarten and 1st Grade
+7 Fun Alphabet Activities for Kindergarten and 1st Grade

-I don’t think I realized how much learning occurs with the alphabet until after my third year of teaching.
-I don’t remember doing a lot of alphabet activities in my elementary years other than saying the alphabet.
-That was the knowledge I had when I started teaching.
-I went to a training the summer after […]
+Read this post to get 7 must-try alphabet activities for kindergarten and 1st grade!
+I donโt think I realized how much learning occurs with the alphabet until after my third year of teaching.
+I donโt remember doing a lot of alphabet activities in my elementary years other than saying the alphabet.
+That was the knowledge […]

 Fall Read Alouds: 6 September Books You Will Love

 It’s September and school has settled in, your routines are becoming solidified, and it air starts to get cooler.
-I truly love to welcome September into the classroom because the pace of our day seems to find its rhythm.
-We are busy with centers as we get ready for reading small groups to start soon […]
+I truly love to welcome September into the classroom because the pace of our day seems to find its rhythm, especially with fall read alouds.
+We are busy with centers as we get ready for reading […]